St Nicolas Church, Pevensey: Architecture

 The oak ‘waggon’ roof of the Nave (being a Cradle-roof constructed of a closely spaced series of double arch-braced trusses, suggesting the shape of a covered wagon), was a necessary part of the 19th-century restoration but the main beams and king posts are probably original and still sound.
 For a considerable time previously, the Nave had a false ceiling, above which air circulation was so poor that much of the roof timber had rotted and decayed.

 The Norman font is made from stone from Caen, William the Conqueror’s home town, in Normandy.
 It has an intricate, locally carved Victorian wooden lantern hood, circa 1890.
 There is also a Muniment Chest (1664), and a replica Offertory Box with a long handle (the original is in safe keeping to avoid theft), used in the days of box pews which may have been owned by wealthy families, or possessed by parish landowners.

 On the floor in the South Aisle is an ancient and heavy stone grave cover, thought to be 13th century, with the outline of a darker cross.
 It is one of two found in the Chancel during the 19th-century restoration.
 It is likely to have covered the grave of an early incumbent.

 The Church porch on the north side, shelters the main door which is double and studded with brass furniture.
 In the stone surrounds on the east side of the door are three etched Votive or Crusaders’ Crosses, from probably the 13th century.
 This was at a time when many pilgrims and crusaders would have set off for the European continent and far off destinations from Pevensey, and who duly marked their safe return in this way.

 Memorials

-In the north aisle is a memorial to John Wheatley (1616), a wealthy local parishioner who contributed £40, (approx. £6,000/US$10,000 in 2011), towards the cost of fitting out and preparing a ship in Pevensey to fight the Spanish Armada (1588).
+In the north aisle is a memorial to John Wheatley (1616), a wealthy local parishioner who contributed £40, (approx. £6,000/US$10,000 in 2011), towards the cost of fitting out and preparing a ship in Pevensey to fight the Spanish Armada of 1588.

 There are war memorials to the fallen in two World Wars close to ‘The Boniface Window’.
 The Boniface family name, with its French roots going back to before the Crusades (1095–1291), became a well known and long established local family.
-The window was designed by Christopher Webb, a renowned church window artist whose work can also be seen in St. Alban’s Cathedral.
+The window was designed by Christopher Webb, a renowned church window artist whose work can also be seen in St Albans Cathedral.
 Christopher Webb’s father, Sir Aston Webb’s portfolio of work included the design of Admiralty Arch in London and the façade of Buckingham Palace.